 Write well.
 Write often.
 Edit wisely.

-An expanded version of “Punctuation in Dialogue” is available in
+An expanded version of “Punctuation in Dialogue” is

 Dialogue has its own rules for punctuation.
 Commas go in particular places, as do terminal marks such as periods and question marks.

 Only what is spoken is within the quotation marks.
 Other parts of the same sentence—dialogue tags and action or thought—go outside the quotation marks.

 Dialogue begins with a capitalized word, no matter where in the sentence it begins.
 (Interrupted dialogue, when it resumes, is not capped.)